okx/KIPs/docs/draft/OIP-24.md

 ## 1. Introduction

 User can create their own token on OKChain and allow other users to trade it.
-But sometimes some tokens are lack of liquidity.
-User need a market maker robot to supply liquidity and make the token in reasonable price.
+But sometimes the tokens are lack of liquidity.

-DEXMarketMaker can provide a simple market maker robot for user.
-User also can implment their own market maker with more details based on it.
+DEXMarketMaker can work as a simple market maker bot provide liquidity for specific token.
+User also can implment their own sophisticated market maker based on it to work as a profitable bot.

 ## 2. Summary